Ilex verticillata 'Winter Gold'

 - Fruit Description:

-- Orange-yellow 3/8 inch diameter fruits appear only if there is a male plant like 'Southern Gentleman' around to pollinate.
-They set in late summer but can persist into winter hence the common name.
-Fruits have a terminal black "dot" instead of a "fly" like the Rosaceae berries and are striking on naked branches.
+- Orange-yellow ¼-inch diameter fruits appear only if there is a male pollinizer (such as 'Southern Gentleman') growing in the vicinity.
+They form in late summer but can persist into winter (hence the common name, winterberry).

 -